Claire Lee Chennault: Plan to bomb Japan

 A year before the U.S. officially entered the war, Chennault developed an ambitious plan for a sneak attack on Japanese bases.
 His Flying Tigers would use U.S. bombers and U.S. pilots, all with Chinese markings.
-He made the fantastic claim that a handful of fliers and planes could win the war single-handed.
+He made the fantastic claim that a handful of fliers and planes could win the war single-handedly.
 The U.S. Army was opposed to that scheme and raised obstacles by noting that being able to reach Japan depended on Chiang's troops being able to build and protect airfields and bases close enough to Japan, which they doubted that he could do.
 It also had little confidence in Chennault.

 Despite the military advice, U.S. civilian leaders were captivated by the idea of China winning the war with Japan swiftly with only a few U.S. airmen and planes.
 It was adopted by top civilian officials including Treasury Secretary Morgenthau and President Roosevelt himself.
 However, the American attack never took place: The Nationalist Chinese had not built and secured any runways or bases close enough to reach Japan, just as the military had warned.
 The bombers and crews arrived after the Japanese attack on Pearl Harbor in December 1941, and were used for the war in Burma, as they lacked the range to reach Japan from secure bases in China.